Confessions of a Borderline Slob – Day 3 – Vacuuming Hacks

-In the last blog post, I mentioned that I had to do double duty chores yesterday.
+In my previous blog post, I was just getting started with my cleaning schedule and mentioned that I had to do double duty chores yesterday.
 And guess what?
 Check!
 I did it – dusting and vacuuming!
 (Insert cheesy pat on the back.)
 And today I want to share with you my top vacuuming hacks and tips that will change the way you vacuum!

 Remember when I said, “It’s not that I’m dirty, per se..”? hah.
 I take that back!
 Holy moly dust bunnies and hairballs!
 I vacuumed under the furniture and radiators and it wasn’t pretty.